Sunny Beach holidays 2019 / 2020

 Bulgaria’s largest beach resort, Sunny Beach has grown up around a breathtaking, 5-kilometre-long stretch of golden sand on the Black Sea.
 If you want a break from sunning yourself, the resort is packed with activities from all kinds of water sports to water parks, and it has become known as the ‘the Bulgarian Ibiza’ for its non-stop nightlife.
-With an average of 300 days of sunshine a year, and summer temperatures hovering in the high 20s, Sunny Beach is a fabulous destination for fun in the sun.
+With an average of 300 days of sunshine a year, and summer temperatures hovering in the high 20s, Sunny Beach is a fabulous cheap holiday destination for fun in the sun.
+Check out our top hotels in Sunny Beach to kick start your holiday to Bulgaria!

 At a glance